Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Main results

 Furthermore, equality holds if and only if $P \cong T^d_{1,d+1}$. \end{theorem}

-This proves Hensley's conjecture on simplices in $\Sd{1}$ having maximal coefficient of asymmetry.
+This shows that the bound on the coefficient of asymmetry conjectured by Hensley for $\Sd{1}$ remains valid for $\Pd{1}$.
 From Theorem~\ref{thm_ca}, we derive a bound on the volume of an arbitrary integral polytope $P$ which has exactly one integral point in its interior.

 \begin{theorem} Let $P \in \Pd{1}$.
 Then

 \end{theorem}

 Asymptotically, Theorem~\ref{thm_vol_by_ca} is an improvement of the known best bound $\vol(P) = 2^{O(d4^d)}$ of Pikhurko \cite{MR1996360} to the bound $\vol(P) = 2^{O(d2^d)}$.